 - Approximately 17.5 million donuts are eaten in Israel during Hanukkah.

 - Hanukkah Art with Pointillism: If you’re unfamiliar with Pointillism, it is creating art from dots.
 Read more about it here.
 An easy way to create Pointillism art is by using Q-Tips.
 Get your kids together for an art lesson and paint a Hanukkah picture with dots.
-You can paint a menorah, Star of David, dreidel, or whatever you choose.
+You can paint some like a menorah, Star of David, or dreidel.

 - Make a Menorah Snack: Start by slicing a banana into 9 slices with one being larger.
 Arrange the slices on a plate with the taller slice in the middle.
 Take 9 pretzel sticks and dip one end in peanut butter (or cream cheese).
 Stick the dry end in the banana slices.
 “Light” the candle by adding a chocolate chip to the peanut butter/cream cheese “glue.”